SharkSnack/shiren-ds2/content/dungeons/depths-of-the-abyss.md

 ---
-title: "Edge of the Abyss"
+title: "Depths of the Abyss"
-metaTitle: "Edge of the Abyss - Shiren DS2: Magic Castle Wiki"
+metaTitle: "Depths of the Abyss - Shiren DS2: Magic Castle Wiki"
-metaDescription: "Edge of the Abyss dungeon guide for Shiren the Wanderer DS2: Magic Castle of the Desert."
+metaDescription: "Depths of the Abyss dungeon guide for Shiren the Wanderer DS2: Magic Castle of the Desert."
 ---

 [Introduction]